IN CONVERSATION

 People need to find something compelling inside themselves and feel great anger about it, so they do something.
 And Mei Ming made many, many, many people deeply sad, and they stood tall and said they wanted to help: “I can’t bear the thought that others might be like Mei Ming.”

 And that goes for Stoyan and Vasky in Bulgaria, where when people saw the images of malnourished Stoyan with his stick legs, there was a whole influx of emails saying: “I want to adopt Stoyan now; tell me where to get him now.
 How can we work it out?
 I want to get him now.”
-People wanted to help because they were deeply affected by the images.
+People wanted to help because the images deeply affected them.

 Your documentary on Mogilino shows caregivers stripped of emotion.
 What makes these caregivers apathetic?

-The caregivers at Mogilino inherit the last caregiver’s feelings.
+The caregivers at Mogilino inherit the feelings of the last caregiver.
 In Bulgaria, everything worked the way it did for many years, with a hangover from communism, and nobody would step out of line because it wasn’t worth it.
 Also, there was a hierarchy within Mogilino, from the director and the senior staff down.
 Moreover, everyone inside the institute was related—aunties, uncles, sisters, brothers and extended cousins.
-You have great-aunts in their 70s and the youngest family member who is 18 or 19, and you don’t overrule the elders who are set in their ways and unprepared to change.
+You have great-aunts in their 70s, and the youngest family member is 18 or 19, yet you don’t overrule the elders who are set in their ways and unprepared to change.

-The caregivers would feed the children and go off to watch soap operas, message friends and smoke cigarettes when, as a caregiver, it’s your job to interact with children and make them happy.
+The caregivers would feed the children and then go off to watch soap operas, message friends, and smoke cigarettes, even though, as caregivers, it’s their job to interact with children and make them happy.

 Does self-love enable us to serve others kindly?

 Yes.
-I have filmed right across the world and have seen that staff who successfully produced happy children (who ran towards them) were staff who had kindness.
-And maybe staff don’t even need to love the child, but they are kind to the children.
+I have filmed all over the world and have seen that staff who successfully produced happy children (who ran towards them) were kind.
+And maybe staff don’t even need to love the children, but they are kind to them.

 Kindness gives a child a sense of safety and belonging.
 In many ways, kindness is a critical aspect of care.

-If you are doing your job and have children, maybe you cannot love another child or all the children you are working with, but you can certainly be kind, and I think kindness creates happy children.
+If you are doing your job and have children, you may not be able to love another child or all the children you are working with, but you can certainly be kind, and kindness creates happy children.

 In your documentary, Bulgaria’s Forgotten Children, Didi, who had autism, deteriorated rapidly.
 Didi went from reading magazines to rocking like the other institutionalised children.
 You said Didi’s deterioration was due to a total lack of stimulation.
 Vasky, who was bedridden, flourished after receiving better care, choosing her clothes, participating in gymnastics, and enjoying music.
 What lessons can we learn from these dramatic transformations?